Spiritator/DNN-quantization/README.md

 Use the digital circuit algorithm simulation method to simulate qunatized DNN by keras custom layer.

+## Fault Simulator

+Use bitwise operation on multidimension array or Tensor to create fault injection on DNN.

 ### now support:
 #### quantized layer
 -   Conv2D